Senate GOP Has Made Their Decision on Whether They'll Nuke the Filibuster

 AP Photo/Ron Harris

-In an effort to install "equity" and address the "disparate impact" of disciplinary action, many schools simply decided to stop holding minority students accountable for misbehavior in the classroom.
+In an effort to promote "equity" and address the "disparate impact" of disciplinary action, many schools decided to stop holding minority students accountable for classroom misbehavior.
 The Left argued that because those minority students misbehaved more often and were therefore subject to discipline more frequently, the system was racist.

 Advertisement

 At Ross S. Sterling High School in Baytown, Texas, we saw the inevitable, deadly consequences of this malfeasance: 16-year-old Andrew Meismer was stabbed to death during the school day by Aundre Matthews.
-Students protested, saying Matthews was long a violent disciplinary problem that the school district ignored.
+Students protested, saying Matthews had a long-standing violent disciplinary problem that the school district ignored.

 "He was a great guy, he didn't deserve this, said one student.
 "And the school district is out here, they're not separating these kids that clearly aren't fit to be in a normal classroom environment and are a danger to other students."